contentauth/c2pa-c/README.md

 auto json_store = C2pa::read_file("path/to/media_file.jpg", "path/to/data_dir")
 ```

-This function examines the specified media file for C2PA data and generates a JSON report of any data it finds.
+This function examines the specified media file for C2PA data and generates a JSON report conditionally if it finds c2pa data.

+Exceptions will be thrown on errors.

 If there are validation errors, the report includes a `validation_status` field.
 For a summary of supported media types, see [Supported file formats](#supported-file-formats).

 A media file may contain many manifests in a manifest store.
 The most recent manifest is identified by the value of the `active_manifest` field in the manifests map.